Involution game with migration and spatial heterogeneity of social resources: Introduction

 Building on these foundational insights, Wang et al. \cite{WANG2022112092} proposed a spatially explicit model on a square lattice where agents choose between two strategies distinguished by effort levels.
 Resources are allocated according to a maximum entropy principle, and agents adjust their strategies based on payoff comparisons with neighbors.
 Using the adoption ratio of the high-effort strategy as an indicator of involution intensity, they found that more abundant social resources can paradoxically intensify involution, while increased stochasticity in resource allocation suppresses it; moreover, the cost of high effort exhibits non-monotonic effects on involution dynamics.

 In subsequent work, Wang et al. \cite{WANG2022127307} extended the model to incorporate spatio-temporal heterogeneity in social resources.
 They found that spatial heterogeneity has a dual effect on involution: it mitigates competition when resources are abundant (via network reciprocity), but intensifies it under moderate resource levels.
 Temporal heterogeneity, however, erases these spatial effects and restores homogeneous-population dynamics.
 Meanwhile, Li \cite{li_involution_2023} introduced a specialization strategy wherein agents concentrate efforts on specific resource niches, revealing that the adoption of specialization depends intricately on resource abundance, effort costs, and stochasticity.
+Huang et al. \cite{huang_memory_based_2024} investigated memory impacts in spatial involution games, and Wang et al. \cite{chaocheng_involution-cooperation-lying_2023} proposed an evolutionary game model on a square lattice to abstract the fierce social competition between involution, cooperation, and lying flat.

-Beyond these involution-specific models, broader evolutionary game research has illuminated how spatial structure and updating rules especially migration affect cooperation \cite{WANG2022128097, ZHANG2022127073, li_effects_2021, shaw_gaps_2023, buesser_opportunistic_2013, xiao_environment-driven_2022, li_effect_2015, dhakal_evolution_2022, sun_adaptive_2026}.
+While the above models focus specifically on involution, broader evolutionary game research has long illuminated how spatial structure and updating rules---especially migration---affect cooperation.
+Pioneering works date back to the early 1990s \cite{nowak_evolutionary_1992} and were systematically developed on regular lattices \cite{szabo_evolutionary_1997}.
+Seminal contributions that established the importance of spatial topology and migration include Szolnoki et al. \cite{szolnoki_topology-independent_2009}, Helbing and Yu \cite{doi:10.1073/pnas.0811503106}, and Chen et al. \cite{chen_risk-driven_2012}.
+These works demonstrated that migration toward successful individuals can promote cooperation under noisy conditions and that spatial heterogeneity fundamentally alters evolutionary outcomes.
+More recent studies \cite{WANG2022128097, ZHANG2022127073, li_effects_2021, shaw_gaps_2023, buesser_opportunistic_2013, xiao_environment-driven_2022, li_effect_2015, dhakal_evolution_2022, sun_adaptive_2026} have built upon this line of inquiry.
 For instance, the interplay between local and global strategy updating in public goods games significantly influences cooperative outcomes \cite{WANG2022128097}.
-More importantly for our purposes, migration based on environmental comparison has been shown to promote cooperation in evolutionary games \cite{ZHANG2022127073}, highlighting the importance of mobility in strategic evolution.
+More importantly for our purposes, migration based on environmental comparison promotes cooperation \cite{ZHANG2022127073}, highlighting the importance of mobility in strategic evolution.

 This observation motivates the central question of our study: how does agent mobility interact with spatial resource heterogeneity to shape involution dynamics?

 Despite the advances in involution modeling, existing evolutionary game models have largely neglected agent mobility---a critical feature of many real-world competitive contexts.
 In reality, delivery workers, couriers, and homogeneous stores often compete for limited resources within regions while retaining the ability to relocate to areas with more favorable effort-to-reward ratios.
 This mobility can fundamentally alter competitive dynamics, by redistributing competitive pressure across space and enabling agents to escape locally saturated markets, yet remains unexamined in current involution models.